ilovedadata/ilovedadata.github.io/README.md

 In order to draw some conclusions, let us analyze the plot on the left.
 This plot represents the "average" situation I found when playing with this simulator: a **lot** of times the user wins minor prizes (such as 2 or 3), rarely he scores a "4" (it happened to me at most 3 times during a simulation whilst playing the same amount of schedine we played in this simulation: needless to say, even scoring 3 "4" is not enough to cover the tickets expenses).
 In addition, in my experience the user never scored a 5 or a 6 and he/she never gained money: the amount of money spent on tickets has always been higher than the one gained through prizes.
 This becomes even more impressive when you consider the following: the plots above have been computed for a non-realistic (at least, I hope) situation: `a user that plays 70 tickets 3 times a week for a year, spending almost 17000$ in tickets, losing 12000$.
 What is even more crazy is that this user has been lucky: according to statistics, the times the user won (approx 0.06%) are higher than the ones he should have (approx 0.05%)`.
 This shows how unrealistic the expectation of winning big (or even winning small!) at the lottery is!

+#### Possible future developments
+The structures and scripts used in this project can possibly be used in the future to simulate other kinds of gamble games/casino games.
+One such application could be creating a simulator for the "true" Powerball (i.e. the American one) or the roulette game.

 #### Sources
 `The data regarding probabiities and prizes come from the official superenalotto website at https://www.superenalotto.it/quanto-si-vince/calcolo-probabilita`